UniversalDevicesInc-PG3/udi-poly-notification/README.md

 #### Message

-This will contain the list of Messages you add in the configuration described.
-The chosen message will be sent when you call Send on a notification node.
+This will contain the list of Messages you add in the configuration described on the [Configuration Page](https://github.com/jimboca/udi-poly-notification/blob/master/POLYGLOT_CONFIG.md).
+The chosen message will be sent when you call Send on a Service or node.

 #### Heartbeat monitoring

 TODO: And program info here

-### Pushover Notification Node
+### Pushover Service Node

 These nodes will be named "Pushover" plus the "Name" you used in the Pushover keys configuration.
 These are the nodes you can add to a program to configure and send the message defined in the Controller node.